-The dictionary definition of intransitive will differ depending on the dictionary you use, but in essence an intransitive verb means that the verb cannot use a direct object.
+The definition of intransitive will differ depending on the dictionary you use, but in essence, an intransitive verb means that the verb cannot use a direct object.

-Translated into plain English, that means an intransitive verb is an action word which doesn’t act directly on something else.
+Translated into plain English, that means an intransitive verb is an action word that doesn’t act directly on something else.